rokicki/type3search/README.md

 paragraphs (layout; seems to be autorecognizing tables).
 This does not happen with any other setup.
 Also, preview paste-with-formatting is *much* too tiny (though paste-without-formatting works okay).
 Finally, the select with preview is too short by about half.
+I think OSX Preview is guessing metrics for the bitmap fonts that are way off, and this is triggering odd behavior including separating what should be a continuous line into what it thinks are text columns.
+This would also explain why its turning small positive kerns into spaces.
+This is supported by the formatted paste generating an incredibly tiny font size.

 After addencodings.pl, Chrome pdf preview drops ligatures, and the select is ugly ransom-style.
+Otherwise, search and cut and paste seem to work well.

 After addencodings.pl, Adobe Acrobat appears to work well.